arthexis/Tome/Mysteries/Formulae/04 Fabrication.md

 1. Cast __Channelling__ to give yourself the skill to assemble and dissasemble this specific structure quickly and precisely.
 This effect ends automatically when the fabrication is complete.

-1. Assemble the materials and cast __Binding__, increasing the sympathy between the components to keep them magically together.
+1. Assemble the materials and cast __Binding__ on them, increasing the sympathy between the components to keep them magically together.

 1. Cast __Occultation__ to wrap the resulting object or device, so it appears and behaves normally.